-The Choctaw Library plan to make noticeable improvement in creating and maintaining an inviting, welcoming environment for customers, all day, everyday at the Choctaw Library will be:
+The Choctaw Library staff plan to continue to maintain an inviting, welcoming environment for customers, all day, every day at the Choctaw Library.
+This will be done by:

 Every staff member will smile and offer a pleasant and appropriate greeting, such as "good morning", or "hello, how may we help you today" when customers arrive in their area.
 Every staff member will add "please let me know if I can help you with something" or similar phrasing to insure the customer feels welcome to ask for help and about library services.